jbystronski/react-nextjs-dashboard/README.md

-<p align="center">A slim admin dashboard template created with Next.js and Material UI, with a built-in file manager.</p>
+<p align="center" style="font-weight: bold;">A slim admin dashboard template created with Next.js and Material UI, with a built-in file manager.</p>